Blindspot (comics)

-Blindspot is the name of multiple fictional characters appearing in American comic books published by Marvel Comics.
+Blindspot is the name of several characters appearing in American comic books published by Marvel Comics.

 Publication history

-The first Blindspot originated from Marvel's New Universe imprint in DP7 #14 (Dec.
+The first Blindspot originated from Marvel's New Universe imprint in DP 7 #14 (Dec.
 1987) and was created by Mark Gruenwald and Paul Ryan.

-The second Blindspot was a minor character named Kylie Kopelkin who appeared in The Punisher Vol. 3 #15 (Jan.
+The second Blindspot was a minor character named Kylie Kopelkin who appeared in The Punisher (vol. 3) #15 (Jan.
 1997) and was created by John Ostrander and Tom Lyle.

 The third Blindspot is an unnamed Japanese mutant who was a member of the Brotherhood of Mutants.
-She first appeared in Rogue vol. 3 #7 (March 2005) and was created by Tony Bedard and Karl Moline.
+She first appeared in Rogue (vol. 3) #7 (March 2005) and was created by Tony Bedard and Karl Moline.

 The fourth Blindspot, and only male, is a supporting character of Daredevil named Samuel "Sam" Chung.
-He first appeared in All-New, All-Different Marvel Point One #1 (Dec.
-2015) and was created by Charles Soule and Ron Garney.
+He first appeared in All-New, All-Different Marvel Point One #1 (December 2015) and was created by Charles Soule and Ron Garney.

 Fictional character biography

 Mutant

 Blindspot joined the Brotherhood of Mutants at the behest of Mystique.
 She befriended teammate Rogue and they shared a sisterly bond bordering on romantic.
 They were hired by Tomo Yoshida to steal a hard drive for him along with his nephew Sunfire from Lord Dark Wind.
 After several missions, Blindspot opted to leave, but not without wiping herself out of Mystique and Rogue's memories.
 She spared Destiny who wished her luck.
 Years later, she heard a rumor that Dark Wind was seeking revenge, which scared her as Mystique and Rogue did not remember.
 Lady Deathstrike was revealed to be behind it and kidnapped Blindspot.

-Blindspot found Rogue and sent Lady Deathstrike to kill her, but she failed.
-After Silver Samurai killed several Yakuza at a meeting, he confronted Blindspot who informed him that she "freed" him from his memories of being an ally to the X-Men.
-He releases her from her prison, from which she was working from, only to be confronted by a distrusting Deathstrike.
-Blindspot had promised her that she would deliver Rogue and Mystique to her for revenge.
-Soon after, she sends Silver Samurai after Rogue and Sunfire.
-They both arrive at Blindspot's hideout where Deathstrike amputates Sunfire and knocks out Rogue.
-Blindspot later gives some of Rogue's memories back as she happily remembers.
-Soon, Rogue absorbs Sunfire's powers to use against Deathstrike and Blindspot takes Rogue's memories to when she was with the Brotherhood just as the X-Men arrive.
-Blindspot attempted to convince Rogue that the X-Men were her enemies, however Rogue saw through the various contradictions and figured out that she had stolen her memories to "reset" their lives.
-Rogue finally leaves to reunite with the X-Men and, in an act of sympathy, leaves behind her current X-Men uniform for Blindspot to remember her by.
+Silver Samurai confronts Blindspot, who reveals that she had erased his memories of working with the X-Men.
+Soon afterward, Blindspot sends Silver Samurai after Rogue and Sunfire.
+Rogue absorbs Sunfire's powers to use against Deathstrike and Blindspot takes Rogue's memories of her time in the X-Men.
+Blindspot attempts to convince Rogue that the X-Men are her enemies, but Rogue sees through the contradictions in her remaining memories and figures out that Blindspot had deceived her.
+Rogue leaves to reunite with the X-Men.